Wente logo

 Sky HighCampsite, site is number 4 one of the seven originals

-Slackers GroveName of a small grove of trees in front of the Handicraft Building
+Slackers GroveName of a small grove of trees in below the Handicraft Building and next to the lake

-Sleepy HollowCampsite, site is number 10, developed around 1969
+Sleepy HollowCampsite, site is number 10, developed around 1969.
+King Kaliama trail marker, Trail of Legends

 Solo HikeAward given in 1983-1984 to staff or campers that exemplified the Scout